revanth-s/clustering-of-fault-message-texts/README.md

-BMW AG &amp; Technische Hochschule Deggendorf on the topic "Clustering of Fault Message Texts from Machine Equipment"
+Semester Project in collaborations with BMW AG &amp; Technische Hochschule Deggendorf on the topic "Clustering of Fault Message Texts from Machine Equipment"

 - The KMeans & DBSCAN folder contains all the files regarding the clustering algorithms.
     - The .csv & .xlsx file contains the cluster labels for all the fault messages.